tiagoprn/my_talks/kibana/presentation.md

 - Elasticsearch - purpose
 - Elasticsearch - concepts
 - Elasticsearch - features
+- Elasticsearch - What is sharding and its' benefits?
 - Elasticsearch as your primary data store?
 - Recommended way to use elasticsearch
 - Kibana - The elasticsearch Web UI